cluck28/JobFit/README.md

 # JobFit
 The tool that I built is called JobFit.
 It is a web application that identifies the skills deficit separating a user’s current job from their dream job.
-The final product is hosted at www.christopherluciuk.ca

 The pipeline is as follows:
 <ol>